netsampler/goflow2/docs/reflow-architecture.md

 * a full GUI
 * highly dynamic hot-reloadable plugin loading unless operationally necessary

+## V1 Assumptions

+The current v1 scope assumes:

+* multiple sources
+* a single optional processor entry
+* a built-in in-code processor when no WASM processor is configured
+* a single optional aggregator entry
+* a single optional batch entry
+* a single encoder
+* a single sink
+* packet parsing up to L4
+* JSON output and sFlow encoding as the first output priorities
+* YAML as the only full config format

 ## Proposed Core Concepts

 ### 1. Source